Proskynete/pretty-rating-react/README.md

 The `max` prop determines the number of icons to render, it's related to `value`.
 So, if the`max` is 5, the rating must be from 0 to 5.
 The indexes of array of `colors` prop represent the color to icons to render. colors[0] is for the`complete` icons, colors[1] is for the `half` icons and colors[2] is for the `empty` icons.

+> The `value` prop is rounded down.
+For example, if the value is 3.3, it will round up to 3.0.
+If the value is 3.8, it will round up to 3.5.

 <p align="right"><a href="#top">🔝</a></p>

 <h2 id="how-to-use">How to use it</h2>